CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 ### View Changes to a Cluster

-If data collection from the NetQ Agents is not occurring as it once was, you can verify that no changes have been made to the Kubernetes cluster configuration using the `around` option.
+If data collection from the NetQ Agents is not occurring as it did previously, you can verify that no changes have been made to the Kubernetes cluster configuration using the `around` option.
 Be sure to include the unit of measure with the around value.
 Valid units include:

 - **w**: weeks
 - **d**: days